Quarterly Results

 Sinead Gorman

-Close up shot of Sinead from the shoulders upwards in the same space.
+The shot moves to focus on Sinead from the waist up.
 A yellow and white text box with grey text appears in the bottom-left corner.

 [Text Displays]